Caterair

-Caterair was the name of a Texas-based investment, Caterair International, Inc., of the private equity firm Carlyle Group.
-It provided in-flight meals for passengers on large commuter aircraft.
+Caterair was an American company that provided in-flight meals for passengers on large commuter aircraft.
+The company was based in Texas but headquartered in Rockville, Maryland.

 It is famous for its association with George W. Bush, who was a member of its board of directors between 1990 and 1994, and even served on its audit committee.
 He quit the Board to run for the position of Texas governor, months before the firm declared bankruptcy.

+The company was a Texas-based investment of the private equity firm Carlyle Group.
+The company failed in 1994 and the remains of the business was sold in 1995 and merged by its new owner with LSG Sky Chefs.

+History

-Carlyle acquired the business from Marriott Corp. which sold its In-Flite Services catering business to Marriott’s upper management.
+In 1989, a Group of Marriot's upper management together with Carlyle acquired the business from Marriott Corporation which sold its In-Flite Services catering business.
 Carlyle took a 50% stake, committing $93.8 million.
-The business was renamed Caterair.
-The investment was funded primarily by a massive issuance of junk bond financing, as was the trend at that time.
+The business was renamed Caterair and the investment was funded primarily by a massive issuance of junk bond financing, as was the trend at that time.

+By 1991, the company had contracts with 48 air carriers in 28 cities include Virgin Atlantic at Boston’s Logan, All Nippon at JFK in New York, and Aerolineas Argentinas at Miami’s airport.

 With the global economy spiralling into recession during the early 1990s, the airline business faltered, and with it did Caterair.
 It eventually defaulted on its debt obligations during 1994.
 Hence, it was later dubbed CraterAir, by Wall Street analysts.

 Caterair was sold by Carlyle to the Canadian private equity firm, Onex Corporation, in September 1995 which merged it with its other acquisition LSG/Sky Chef.